 Using Zoom on E-Commerce Sites

-Zoom will give your visitors a more detailed look of the products.
+Zoom will give your visitors a more detailed look at the products.
 However using zoom functionality may be unclear a frustrating.
-Do not try to reinvent the wheel, visitors don’t want to learn your site.
+Do not try to reinvent the wheel; visitors don’t want to learn your site.
 Make the zoom feature really obvious to find and use.

 One thing to avoid with zoom is pissing people off by loading the same image that they wanted to zoom.
 Just make it a punishable offense to use images that do not zoom to large enough size.

 Larger images translate into more sales.
 Here are two great examples of how e-commerce sites use the zoom to scale images.
 One is from the sporting goods seller Blue Tomato.
 I think this is one of the best ways I have seen image scaling.
 The images in product view are clear and high quality, but the zoom feature just blows you away.

 Click on this image to see the insanely high resolution of the original.

 Another great example of image use and zoom feature can be found in Acne Studios e-commerce site.
 They have built the site around images with very laid back minimalist design.
 In the catalog and product views, images take center stage.
 The zoom functionality on the product page is impressive.
 They use extremely high-quality images and browser’s scroll function to deliver very good user experience.

 Build.com uses a zoom functionality that’s more than just a big image.
 It’s a gallery that features thumbnails of other images about the same product.
 There are social sharing icons at the bottom of the light box.
 You can get even larger view of the item when you allow the zoom box to go full screen.